sbstn98/code-ressourcen/README.md

 #Code-Ressourcen

-A responsive website for ressources of Web Development, build with bulma.io Framework and Vanilla Javascript.
+A responsive website for ressources of Web Development, build with bulma.io Framework and Vanilla JavaScript.

 Functions: